carlosmcevilly/GitSubmoduleFun/readme.txt

 git submodule init
 git submodule update

-Then from time to time, it's a good idea to run
+Then from time to time, it's a good idea to run:

 git submodule update